-“Smartphones make your life easier!
+Smartphones make your life easier!
 It’s convenient and easy to use.
-Technology has provided you with little devices capable of near-professional performance – ones that are the cause of plummeting digital camera sales, even Flickr – an online photo management and sharing application once reported that different iPhone models are the top cameras used for taking photos in its website.”
+Technology has provided you with little devices capable of near-professional performance – ones that are the cause of plummeting digital camera sales, even Flickr – an online photo management and sharing application once reported that different iPhone models are the top cameras used for taking and sharing photos on its website.

-1. Use what you have
+1. Use what you have.

 The market is full of viable options.
 Most smartphone devices today are equipped with well-functioning cameras – ones that will surprise you with a near-professional performance the moment you press and snap.

-2. Place your jewelry on the table
+2. Place your jewelry on the table.

-Placing your jewelry products on the table during the photoshoot will give you enough flexibility to capture the angles you desire.
+Placing your jewelry products on the table during the photo shoot will give you enough flexibility to capture the angles you desire.
 For instance, if you want to capture a necklace in full – including all its complex, tiny details, you can lay it flat on the table and snap from the top.

 Further, flat and even surface, such as that of the table, prevents you from capturing crooked photos.
 When this occurs, you would need to spend time straightening and aligning the image as crooked photographs would be uncomfortable to look at.

-3. Don’t forget to use an image stabilization equipment
+3. Don’t forget to use an image stabilization equipment.